Tieno/SlimPackage/README.markdown

 * Controller: Slim ([codeguy/Slim](https://github.com/codeguy/Slim))
 * HTML/CSS/Javascript: Twitter Bootstrap ([twitter/bootstrap](https://github.com/twitter/bootstrap))

+## Additions
+### 1. Twitter Bootstrap macros
+There are a coople of Twig templates in this package.

+* A Bootstrap Hero template
+* A Bootstrap Fluid template
+* Bootstrap macros in views/macros/bootstrap.twig
+	* alert
+	* label
+	* btn

 ## Adjustments/hacks
 To get these components working together (or for personal enjoyment) the following adjustments/hacks were made: